programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Operating systems <a id="section1-0"></a>

 This tutorial is aimed at Mac users only.
 Jekyll can also work for Linux (this tutorial uses the Mac/Windows GitHub Desktop software for simplicity, but Linux users will need to use git over the command line instead).
-Jekyll doesn't officially support Windows, but [offers instructions on getting it to work on Windows anyway](http://jekyllrb.com/docs/windows/#installation).
+Jekyll doesn't officially support Windows, but [offers instructions on getting it to work on Windows anyway](http://jekyllrb.com/docs/windows/#installation)—or you might look into [running another, Windows-friendly "static site generator" on GitHub Pages](https://help.github.com/articles/using-a-static-site-generator-other-than-jekyll/) instead.

 ### GitHub user account <a id="section1-1"></a>

 *A GitHub user account will let you host your website on GitHub as well as keep track of versions of the website and its writing as it grows or changes over time.*

 1. Visit [GitHub.com](https://github.com/) and click on the "Sign up" button on the upper right.
-Write your desired username; this will be visible to others, identify you on GitHub, and also be part of your site's URL (e.g. http://amandavisconti.github.io or http://amandavisconti.github.io/JekyllDemo; note you can also purchase your own domain name and use it for this site, but that won't be covered in this tutorial).
+Write your desired username; this will be visible to others, identify you on GitHub, and also be part of your site's URL (e.g.http://amandavisconti.github.io/JekyllDemo/; note you can also purchase your own domain name and use it for this site, but that won't be covered in this tutorial).
 Also write your desired email address and password, then click "Create an account".
 2. On the next page, click the "Choose" button next to the "Free" plan option, ignore the "Help me set up an organization next" checkbox, and click "Finish sign up".
 3. *Optional*: Visit https://github.com/settings/profile to add a full name (can be your real name, GitHub user name, or something else) and other profile information, if desired.